Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Cardinals stats and trends

-- Arizona is 9-2 against the spread and 10-1 overall this season when the team notches more than 21.0 points.
+- Arizona is 7-3 against the spread and 8-2 overall when the team totals over 383.8 yards.

-- The Cardinals average 377.9 yards per game, only 5.9 fewer than the 383.8 the Seahawks give up per matchup.

-- In games that Arizona piles up over 383.8 yards, the team is 7-3 against the spread and 8-2 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.